How Do I Prevent Fleas And Ticks On My Puppy?

 Fleas and ticks are more than just nuisances that cause itching and irritation.
 These pests can transmit a range of diseases and infections to your puppy.
 Fleas, for instance, can transmit tapeworms, which are intestinal parasites that can cause weight loss, lethargy, and digestive issues in dogs.
 Additionally, some puppies may develop an allergic reaction to flea saliva, resulting in intense itching and discomfort.

 Ticks pose an even greater danger as they can transmit serious illnesses, such as Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever.
 These diseases can cause symptoms ranging from fatigue and joint pain to fever and organ damage.
 In severe cases, tick-borne illnesses can be life-threatening for your puppy.
-Therefore, preventing flea and tick infestations is crucial to safeguarding your puppy's health.
+Therefore, preventing flea and tick is crucial to safeguarding your puppy's health.

 Health Risks for Puppies